abhole/ab0423/README.md

 - Java 17

 ## Build and Test
-The tests rely on a database so start the db container using this command:
+The tests and the application rely on a database so start the db container using this command:
 ```shell
 docker compose up
 ```